 Light – During the growing season and while they are blooming, Holiday Cacti prefer moderate to bright, indirect light.
 Direct sunlight will cause leaf scorch and should be avoided.

 Water – Though they are a type of cactus, Holiday Cacti are more tropical than their desert counterparts and as such don’t want to be allowed to dry out fully.
-Instead, water once the top 1/3 to ½ of the soil has dried.
+Instead, water once the top third to top half of the soil has dried.
 Avoid overwatering, which can lead to root rot.

 Soil – Well-draining potting soil, such as Espoma Potting Soil, or a cactus soil, like Espoma Cactus Soil are good choices for Holiday Cacti.
 If your soil is staying too wet, add perlite to increase drainage or ease back on your watering.

 Temperature – Most of their lives, Holiday Cacti prefer temperatures between 65° and 80°, but they’ll want lower temperatures in order to bloom again.
 Protect them from drafts and do not expose to temperatures below 45°.